Agriculture and Reuse in the Roman Forum

 One of the best sites to truly see this change in function is the Roman Forum, which was included in the disabitato.
 While the image below was done in 1772, it still shows an accurate depiction of what the forum would have looked like during the Middle Ages.
 Small houses surround the cultivated pasture in the middle, where vegetables, spices, and fruit trees are being grown.
 Furthermore, the amount of livestock grazing in the area rebranded the forum as the “Campo Vaccino,” or cow field.

 Antique columns and structures don’t have the same meaning as they did for the Romans; in fact, many are spoliated into new buildings and structures that have a new use for these farmers.
 The most important theme of the disabitato in regards to the Roman Forum is reuse for functionality.
 During antiquity, the Romans used the space for sacro-civic functions.
-The purpose changed to an agricultural one as the centuries did, but that doesn’t diminish the forum’s importance.
+The purpose changed to focus on agriculture over time, but that doesn’t diminish the forum’s importance.
 This transformation clearly illustrates the relationship between the people’s needs, functionality, and urban change over time.

 Creator